unl-math-course-dev/OER/README.md

 In order to update to the most recent version on the mathbooks unl server you need to run git clone https://github.com/nwakefield2/OER.git www

+From within /var/www run git pull to get the most update versions of the files.